Rulon8/URL-Shortener/README.md

 The first command starts the Node server.
 It must be started from the client folder inside the Rails project files, and you can choose a port for it to run on.
-It doesn't matter which port you choose as long as it is not `8081` since that's the one the Rails server will use.
+It doesn't matter which port you choose as long as it is not `8081` since that's the one the Rails server will be using.

 The second command starts the Rails server.
 You can choose whatever value you want for your host in the `-b` option, but `-p '8081'` is mandatory at the moment.
 The reason is I haven't found a reliable